 Our Lord has done the same for us.
 We may not see a resurrection from physical death for our loved ones.
 But, we do see a resurrection from spiritual death for our loved ones.
 Whenever we baptize our loved ones-whenever we bring someone to this font-we are raising them from the spiritual death in which they were born and in which they remain until faith is enkindled in their heart through the work of the Holy Ghost through the means of grace.
-We bring physically alive people, who are inwardly spiritually dead to this font so that the Lord of life might say to them, "Young man, I say to you, arise."
+We bring physically alive people, who are inwardly spiritually dead to this font so that the Lord of life might say to them, "Young man, I say unto thee, 'Arise."

-We also eat this meal that our Lord gave to us-a meal of His very Body and Blood in bread and wine-to sustain us until we go to our eternal home in Heaven.
+We also eat this meal that our Lord gave to us-a meal of His very Body and very Blood in bread and wine-to sustain us until we go to our eternal home in Heaven.
 There we will be given new glorified bodies on the Last Day.
-On account of the faith created in us by the Holy Ghost, and sustained by this meal we will be rescued from the third death-the eternal death in Hell-and be given an eternal home in Heaven.
+On account of the faith created in us by the Holy Ghost, and sustained by this meal, we will be rescued from the third death-the eternal death in Hell-and be given an eternal home in Heaven.

 This young man's resurrection is a foreshadowing of our Lord's resurrection on the third day.
 The day which we celebrate today and every Sunday, because every Sunday is a reflection of Easter Sunday.
-Every Sunday is a reflection of the resurrection of our Lord + Jesus Christ.
-And therefore, every Sunday is a reflection of our own resurrection.
+Every Sunday is a reflection of the resurrection of our Lord + Jesus, the Christ.
+And therefore, my dear friends, every Sunday is a reflection of our own resurrection.
 Today is the day we celebrate our life in Christ.
 We are no longer dead.
 We are no longer spiritually dead, but we are alive in Christ + Jesus.
-When we remain in this faith and remain spiritually alive, we receive the reward of Heaven and rescue from the eternal death in Hell.
-And on the Last Day our current bodies will be replaced with glorified bodies, and we will live for all eternity with our Lord and Savior + Jesus Christ.
+When we remain in this faith and remain spiritually alive, we receive the reward of Heaven and are rescued from the eternal death in Hell.
+And on the Last Day our current bodies will be replaced with glorified bodies, and we will live for all eternity with our Lord and Savior + Jesus, the Christ.

-There in Heaven we will join with the rest of the crowd of all those who believe on the Lord + Jesus Christ and this multitude will proclaim the praises of our Lord for all eternity.
-Singing for all eternity, "God had visited His people" and "A great prophet has risen among us."
+There in Heaven we will join with the rest of the crowd of all those who believe on the Lord + Jesus, the Christ, and this multitude will proclaim the praises of our Lord for all eternity.
+Singing for all eternity, "A great prophet is arisen among us" and "God hath visited His people."
 For the Lamb of God Who was slain for the sins of the whole world has destroyed death and the grave, and given to all those who believe on Him eternal life in Heaven.

-Therefore, let us join our voices with this heavenly multitude and sing the praises of our Lord, Who has purchased and redeemed us from sin, death and the devil, and has placed us into the crowd of saints through Holy Baptism, and feeds us and the whole multitude of the saints on Earth with His very Body and Blood in bread and wine to sustain us until life everlasting.
-Do not weep, for the Lord of life holds your life in His hands, and He will give you the eternal crown of life in Heaven.
-In the Name of our Lord + Jesus Christ.
+Therefore, my dear friends, let us join our voices with this heavenly multitude and sing the praises of our Lord, Who has purchased and redeemed us from sin, death and the devil, and has placed us into the crowd of saints through Holy Baptism, and feeds us, and the whole multitude of the saints on Earth, with His very Body and very Blood in bread and wine to sustain us until He calls us into life everlasting.
+"Weep not", for the Lord of life holds your life in His hands, and He will give you the eternal crown of life in Heaven.
+In the Name of our Lord + Jesus, the Christ.
 Amen.